Maksee1337/readium-js/README.md

-Implemented audio from epub files, and added getPagesCount method for reflowable books.
+Implemented playing audio from epub files, and added getPagesCount method for reflowable books.

 # readium-js